Spain, Italy take unbeaten runs into Euro 2020 semifinals | Sports-Games

 Spain's defense, on the other hand, is a work in progress while center back Aymeric Laporte integrates following his switch of nationality from France.

-In attack, striker Alvaro Morata continues to frustrate for Spain and Luis Enrique has seemingly yet to settle on his preferred wingers.
+In attack, striker Alvaro Morata continues to frustrate for Spain, which needed a penalty shootout to get past Switzerland in the round of 16, and Luis Enrique has seemingly yet to settle on his preferred wingers.
 Italy, though, has had strong and reliable performances from striker Ciro Immobile and wide forward Lorenzo Insigne, the scorer of the decisive second goal against Belgium.

 It's in midfield where Spain can seriously challenge Italy, potentially making it the department where the match could be won or lost.
 Jorginho, Nicola Barella and probably Marco Verratti for Italy versus Sergio Busquets, Pedri Gonzalez and Koke for Spain is a must-watch duel all by itself.